 At the mention of Indian food, thoughts of garlicky naan, spicy curries and loads of rice dance in my head, making my mouth water.
-I’d only tried Indian food three times before visiting Kerala… and all within the last four months.
+Before visiting Kerala, I’d only eaten Indian food three times– and all three times were after planning my trip to India.
 I’m making up for lost time now, though.

 In my world, a meal is not complete without dessert.
 Even the most delicious, filling meal needs a little sweet something at the end.
 I love trying new desserts and learning about ways that a culture weaves in their favorite and most plentiful foods into the end of a meal.